 Have you ever heard about color psychology?
 Is the science that proves the effect of colors on people.
 Black covers a wide range of emotions and this is why it is used on websites so often.
 It expresses mystery, authority, and elegance, being one of the top choices when designing a website.

-White backgrounds, like the one used in Amelia, are quite popular these days.
+White backgrounds, like the one used in our own website, are quite popular these days.
 Black websites also became popular lately, and you should try such a design theme for your own website and see the results.
 Read this article to get your inspiration.

 Table of contents